-All participants will submit a signed volunteer registration form to WSDOT.
-This includes the requirement for signed parental consent to be submitted for all minors, (participants under the age of 18,) prior to their participation in any roadside activities.
+All participants will submit a signed Adopt-a-Highway Participant Registration Form (see Figure 6-3) to WSDOT.
+This includes the requirement for signed parental consent to be submitted for all minors (participants under the age of 18), prior to their participation in any roadside activities.